gycheong/rag_by_averaging/README.md

 The documentation for the SBERT API for Python is available in [this link](https://sbert.net/).
 We use SBERT to find relevant comments to a query about employees from several subreddits.
 For LLM generation, we use Gemma 2B-IT using HuggingFace API, which we learned from [this article](https://huggingface.co/learn/cookbook/en/rag_with_hugging_face_gemma_mongodb) by Richmond Alake.
 The following diagram summarizes our process of **averaging RAG**, which we discuss more in detail below:
 ![image](https://github.com/gycheong/rag_by_averaging/assets/139825285/d8bada53-bd3a-4621-a77f-87db7d81fcc1)

+## Data Processing

+Prior to feeding the text data into SBERT for vectorization, we ﬁrst took some steps to clean the data to improve the quality of the vectorization and retrieved comments.
+This included:
+* Removing  missing  text  data,  including  deleted  and  removed comments.
+* Removing  short  and  long  words.
+* Stemming  and  lemmatizing  words  using  NLTK WordNetLemmatizer
+* Removing  emoticons  and  emojis
+* Spelling  out  common  chat  abbreviations  (e.g.   afaik  →  As  far as  I  know)

+We  deleted  only  4000  comments  (roughly  4%)  in  our  100k  sample database.

 ## Naive RAG vs Averaging RAG

-* The naive RAG for us means that we find top 5 relevant comments to the query and use them to generate a response to the query using LLM.
+* The **naive RAG** for us means that we find top 5 relevant comments to the query and use them to generate a response to the query using LLM.
-* For the averaging RAG, we generate more similar queries to the original query and re-rank the comments by the average cosine similarity (i.e., averaging the cosine similaities of each comment to all the possible queries).
+* For the **averaging RAG**, we generate more similar queries to the original query using synthetic query generators and re-rank the comments by the average cosine similarity (i.e., averaging the cosine similaities of each comment to all the possible queries).
 Then we use the top 5 comments to generate a response to the query using LLM.

-* **Clustering**: to speed up the runtime, we grouped the comments into clusters using K-means (K=4) clustering based on their vector representations with respect to cosine similarity.
+* **Clustering**: to speed up the runtime, we group the comments into clusters using K-means (K=4) clustering based on their vector representations with respect to cosine similarity.
 We stored the average vector representations of each cluster for quick comparison.
 This allowed us to cut the runtime down to under 1 second on average.

 ## Benefits of SBERT vs BERT